Vluuks/AndroidPractice/Week2/Content.md

         Student.studentCount = 3;

 If we were to print the value of `Student.studentCount` after running all of this, it would say 3.
 This is because `studentCount` is a static variable and thus it is updated for the class as a whole!
 Because the variable `studentCount` is `static`, we can also access through the `Student` class itself, without needing an instance.
 For things like counters that keep track how many instances have been made, this is very practical.
+We could for example also keep a count of the total credits amassed by all students.
 By referring to static variables through the class name like `Student.studentCount` it clear at one glance that the `studentCount` variable is overarching all instances and does not belong to one specific object.

 You can [compile and run this snippet](http://bit.ly/2NiBDdZ) to see the above in action.
 Feel free to play around with it a bit.